 Bruce (2015) of USAID puts it rather clear that the way in which nations define property rights—such as private, public, state-held—and permit citizen to hold property (e.g., private, leaseholds, etc.) and defend those rights through the rule of law or administrative procedures, greatly influences the processes of globalization, national economic growth, and the development of a democratic society.
 In Kenya, the Ministry of Land, Housing and Urban Development and the National Land Commission (NLC) are two main institutions responsible for land administration.
 The ministry is part of the executive arm of the national government while the NLC is an independent body created by the 2010 Constitution.

 Noting the existence of many land laws, the Ministry realised that some of the laws were incompatible and resulted into a complex land management and administration system, fragmentation and breakdown in land administration, disparities in land ownership and poverty.
-To address these problems, from 2010, the Ministry embarked on the formulation of a several land laws in line with the constitution that had just been promulgated in 2010.
+To address these problems, from 2010, the Ministry embarked on the formulation of several land laws in line with the constitution that had just been promulgated in 2010.
 The resultant new laws include the National Land Commission Act of 2012, the Land Registration Act of 2012 and the Land Act of 2012.
 The new laws have repealed the Indian Transfer of Property Act, the Government Lands Act, the Registration of Titles Act, the Land Titles Act, the Registered Land Act, the Wayleaves Act and the Land Acquisition Act.
 The Land Control Act, the Landlord and Tenant (Hotels, Shops and Catering Establishments) Act, the Sectional Properties Act and the Distress for Rent Act were not repealed.

-Since enactment of this laws and the formation of NLC, administrative structures for management of land in Kenya changed considerably.
+Since enactment of these laws and the formation of NLC, administrative structures for management of land in Kenya changed considerably.
 The NLC, created in 2012, has a range of functions including advising the national government on a comprehensive programme for the registration of land titles, management of public land, implementing settlement programmes, developing an effective land information system and managing a land compensation fund.
 Another important function of NLC will be the allocation of public land.
 The allocation of public land to private individuals has been a concern for many Kenyans for a long time.
 Allocation of public land was within the control of public officers at the Ministry of Lands, who were susceptible to influence by the executive arm of the government.
 The process of allocation of public land was therefore shrouded in secrecy and, often, members of the public would only realise that public land has been expropriated, after a title deed has been issued to private persons.

 Housing Sector Opportunities